kt3k/deps_info/README.md

 }
 ```

-`getDeps` doesn't throw even when the script imports a file with unknown media
+This module doesn't throw even when the script imports a file with unknown media
 type.

 foo.js